Book your Bespoke Consultation Now! Book Consultation

 It’s low impact, therefore safe for joints.

 Pilates sits in the ‘Mind Body’ category, meaning it requires total mental engagement to get the most out of it.
 Within a few sessions, you’ll know where your strengths and weaknesses lie, and the habits that have bought on those weaknesses too, making it easier to improve.
-It’s the education of your body, meaning you can be more mindful and approach other types of training in a more intelligent way.
+It’s the education of your body.
+Meaning you can be more mindful and approach other types of training in a more intelligent way.

 Pilates is becoming increasingly popular.
 There are many types of classes and instructors may teach something different, based on their own teacher training and experience.
-There are teachers that stay true to Classical Pilates (the original exercises developed by creator Joseph Pilates), teaching low reps, with a strong focus on precision, and others that may use Pilates principles to teach a fitness-based workout, increasing the repetitions and varying the exercises.
+There are teachers that stay true to Classical Pilates (the original exercises developed by creator Joseph Pilates), teaching low reps, with a strong focus on precision.
+Whereas others may use Pilates principles to teach a fitness-based workout, increasing the repetitions and varying the exercises.
 Depending on what you want Pilates to help you with, there is a style and an instructor out there that will suit you.